theforeman/theforeman.org/_posts/2020-12-24-how-to-start-with-foreman.md

 `subnet.name = lan1`

-The other option is to search by IP adresses using a wildcard, e.g.
+The other option is to search by IP addresses using a wildcard, e.g.

 `ip ~ 192.168.0.*`

-Note that also this will only search in primary interface of hosts.
+Note that also this will only search in the primary interface of hosts.
 If you want to find hosts that have any interface with an IP from this range, you can use the following term

 `has_ip ~ 192.168.0.*`

 *create CSV list of all hosts that are owned by a specific group of admins*

-You can easily generate one of the predefined report or create a custom one.
+You can easily generate one of the predefined reports or create a custom one.
 To see all existing *Report Templates*, navigate to *Monitor -> Report Templates*.
 Find the one called **Host - Statuses** and click on *Generate* button.
 You can specify a host filter in the hosts field.
 Assuming you have created a user group "linux admins" and set that as owner for some